nzuwera/onboarding-url-shortener/README.md

 > - Gradle

 ### Steps
-> - Clone this repository and replace database environment variables in application.properties
+> - Clone this repository
+> - Create the `.env` file in your project root based on the `.env.example` provided.
+Or replace database environment variables directly in application.properties
 > - Run the Command `gradle bootRun` to start the server
 > - It should be accessible on `http://localhost:{SERVER_PORT}`